ignc-research/3D-dynamic-object-localization-ros/README.md

 from the ros-tracking-robot-human-3d directory you can run this command: nano ros-tracking-robot-human-3d/zed_catkin_ws/src/zed-ros-wrapper/zed_wrapper/launch/zed2.launch

 ## Common issues:
-- X11 screen error: run this command to disable the display control management
+## X11 screen error: run this command to disable the display control management:

-	sudo xhot +local:root
+	sudo xhost +local:root

-- In case rviz can't access display then please check the assigned display number with the help of the following command
+# In case rviz can't access display then please check the assigned display number with the help of the following command:

 	xauth info

-and then run
+# and then run:

 	export DISPLAY=:"display_number"